OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 ## Sending Email Messages

-An Email message can be send by injecting `IEmailService` and invoke the `SendAsync` method.
-For instance
+An Email message can be sent by injecting `IEmailService` and invoking the `SendAsync` method.
+For instance:

 ```csharp
 public class TestController